Academic Policies & Procedures

 Mathematics Placement Exam

 The Mathematics Placement test is a computer-based test administered in a computer lab.
-Calculators and other outside resources are not permitted during this exam.
+A Texas Instruments TI-30XIIs calculator is allowed during this exam.
+No other resources are permitted during this exam.
 Students should complete the exam at least 24 hours prior to coming to campus for orientation.
-Students without any transfer credit for pre-requisite course(s) ), will be blocked from registering for most mathematics and some statistics courses.
-Questions concerning the Math Placement Exam should be directed to the Department of Mathematics and Statistics (ILB 325, (251) 460-6264).
+Students without any transfer credit for pre-requisite course(s) will be blocked from registering for most mathematics and some statistics courses.
+Questions concerning the Math Placement Exam should be directed to the Department of Mathematics and Statistics (MSPB 325, (251) 460-6264).